Ultimate Guide on How To Find a Literary Agent

 - Sample chapters: For non-fiction send 2 of your best Chapters, and for fiction send the first 50 pages of your manuscript.

 Top Tip: Be sure to do plenty of research for each literary agent you’re sending your submission to.
 Use this research to personalize each document.
-This will be the literary agent’s first impression of you.
+The biggest tool in marketing anything is appealing to that person’s specific needs.

 What goes into a query letter